richlo01/eyeDropRecognition/README.md

 # Glaucoma Eye Drop Recognition
+Note: built with a team [Eric Chou, Ludovico Verniani]

 Glaucoma is the leading cause of blindness in the United States with more than 4 million people affected.
 There are several types of glaucoma including closed angle, open angle, pseudoexfoliation, etc. ranging from acute to chronic.
 In short, there lacks a single true solution